nileshevrywhr/minimal-notes/content/posts/hacking-corporate/index.md

 banner: './banner.jpg'
 ---

-not giving 100% of your mind in 9-5 job will NOT lead to termination, time and money will be lost in hiring the next person
+not spending 100% of your mind in a 9-5 job will NOT lead to termination, bcoz time and money are lost in hiring the next person

-you must do the bare minimum - learn from your ex
+you must do the bare minimum. learn from your ex

-don't do so little which lead to manager raising questions, don't do so much which drains all of your energy post-work
+don't do so little that leads to manager raising questions, don't do so much that it drains all of your energy post-work

-there is a little gray area which would be your playground

-experiment enough to figure it out
+there is a little gray area which would be your playground, experiment enough to figure it the boundaries